Cymulate named a Customers' Choice in 2025 Gartner® Peer Insights™

 Traditional data centers offered clear visibility.
 Cloud environments?
 Not so much.
 Assets are spread across multiple providers, accounts and services, making it difficult to see what’s running, where it’s located and who has access.

 One misconfigured permission could lead to privilege escalation.
 One open bucket could lead to a breach.
-CSPM also plays a critical role in preventing costly incidents
+Cloud security posture management also plays a critical role in preventing costly incident responses.
+The average cost of a cloud-related breach is now $4.4 million, according to a 2025 report by IBM, and that doesn’t include the damage to customer trust.

-CSPM exists because cloud complexity and human error go hand in hand.
-Without it, even a small mistake can lead to major consequences.
+By detecting vulnerabilities early, organizations can avoid worst-case scenarios.
+It's not just a security tool; it’s a safeguard against disruption and loss.
+Cloud complexity and human error go hand in hand.
+Without a solution in place, even a small mistake can lead to significant consequences.

-By continuously auditing your cloud for misconfigurations, policy violations and compliance gaps, CSPM acts as a critical early warning system.
+By continuously auditing your cloud for misconfigurations, policy violations and compliance gaps, CSPM security acts as a critical early warning system.
 It helps organizations stay secure, compliant and in control even as their cloud environments evolve.

-CSPM solutions typically offer a range of functions to improve your cloud security baseline.
+Enterprise CSPM solutions typically offer a range of functions to improve your cloud security baseline.
 The key capabilities include:

 This unified view helps security teams monitor their entire cloud footprint from a single dashboard.
 More importantly, it helps answer a critical question: What do we have running, and where are the risks?

-Misconfiguration Detection and Alerts
+Misconfiguration detection and alerts

 Maintaining compliance in the cloud is difficult due to the sheer pace of change.
 CSPM helps simplify this by evaluating cloud configurations against industry standards like CIS, NIST, ISO 27001, GDPR and more.